Jordi Cruyff

-Johan Jordi Cruijff (anglicised to Cruyff; born 9 February 1974) is a football coach and former player.
-He is the son of former player and manager Johan Cruyff.
+Johan Jordi Cruijff (anglicised to Cruyff; born 9 February 1974) is a Dutch-Spanish professional football manager and former player who is the current technical advisor of the Indonesia national team.
+He was formerly the sporting director at FC Barcelona.

-As a footballer, Cruyff played from 1992 through to 2010, including periods with Barcelona and Manchester United.
+He is the son of footballer Johan Cruyff.
+He played from 1992 through to 2010, including periods with Barcelona and Manchester United.
 He earned nine caps for the Netherlands national team, playing at UEFA Euro 1996, and he won the Premier League title in 1997 while at Manchester United.

 Cruyff played mainly as an attacking midfielder, although he could also perform as a second striker.
 In his later years, notably with Metalurh Donetsk, he also played as a centre back.
 After starting his career with Barcelona and playing for the Netherlands aged 22, Cruyff's career stalled while at Manchester United, as he appeared just 36 times in the league over four years largely because of injuries.
-His most successful period was arguably with Deportivo Alavés, which he led to the 2001 UEFA Cup Final.
-He also played for Celta Vigo, RCD Espanyol and finished his playing career with Valletta in the Maltese Premier League.
+His most successful period was arguably with Alavés, which he helped reach the 2001 UEFA Cup Final.
+He also played for Celta Vigo, Espanyol and finished his playing career with Valletta in the Maltese Premier League.

 Under his stewardship as Maccabi Tel Aviv's sporting director, the club regained its dominance in Israeli football.
 The team won consecutive league titles from 2012 to 2015, as well as regularly qualifying for the Europa League and Champions League.

 Club career

 Barcelona

-In 1992, Cruyff made his debut for FC Barcelona B in the Segunda División, becoming the team's top scorer alongside Óscar.
+In 1992, Cruyff made his debut for Barcelona B in the Segunda División, becoming the team's top scorer alongside Óscar García.
 Two years later, Cruyff was promoted to the senior team during a pre-season tour in the Netherlands, where he scored hat-tricks against Groningen and De Graafschap.
 On 4 September 1994, he made his top flight debut in a 2–1 defeat at Sporting Gijón.
 On 2 November, he played against Manchester United in the Champions League, setting up the first goal for Hristo Stoichkov, as Barcelona won 4–0.

 That season, Barcelona finished fourth in La Liga and Cruyff was one of the team's top scorers alongside Stoichkov and Koeman, despite not being a regular starter.
 Cruyff scored the goal that guaranteed Barcelona played in Europe the following season.

-Despite a positive start to the following campaign, Barcelona finished 3rd and were runners up in the Copa del Rey.
+Despite a positive start to the following campaign, Barcelona finished third, and were runners up in the Copa del Rey.
 On 19 May 1996, he played his last game for the club against Celta Vigo, at the Camp Nou.